American Eagle's 'good jeans' ads with Sydney Sweeney spark a debate on race and beauty standards

 But what critics found the most troubling was a teaser video in which Sweeney says, “Genes are passed down from parents to offspring, often determining traits like hair color, personality and even eye color.
 My jeans are blue.”

-The video appeared on American Eagle’s Facebook page and other social media channels but is not part of the official campaign.
+The video appeared on American Eagle’s Facebook page and other social media channels but is not part of the ad campaign.

 While remarking that someone has good genes is sometimes used as a compliment, the phrase also has sinister connotations.
 Eugenics gained popularity in early 20th century America, and Nazi Germany embraced it to carry out Adolf Hitler’s plan for an Aryan master race.